telefonicaid/thinking-cities/docs/topics/which_historical_backend.md

 [Top](#top)

 ##MicroStrategy
-This the Business Intelligence system for the IoT Platform.
+This is the Business Intelligence system for the IoT Platform.
 You should use it if your aim is to get business-oriented visualizations and analytics, since MicroStrategy comes with a wide variety of features:

 * General data visualization.
 * New data discovery.